damurashov/DeadSimpleTodo/README.md

 And if I ever needed something that would resemble the latter, I would create a special naming scheme and get it seamlessly vowen into my workflow.
 After all, it is my computer that has to help me with my day-to-day errands, not me helping some relation-oriented data structure to understand intricate links between my notes.

-After a series of incremental iterations, I discovered that my script had become a full-fledged terminal todo application, and it checks every mark I wanted it to check.
+After a series of incremental enhancements, I discovered that my script had become a full-fledged terminal todo application, and it checks every mark I wanted it to check.
 Simple and practical, just as it was intended.

 # Requirements